 Scrub the walls and floors, particularly the kitchen, bath and laundry rooms, and clean the light fixtures.
 Organize all the clothes and linen closets and cupboards, including the kitchen and bathroom cabinets.
 Yes – viewers will open the doors.
 Make every room in your home sparkle, particularly the kitchen and bathrooms.

 Sell my house, you say.
-Although it’s usually best to avoid major expensive renovations just to sell the house since it’s unlikely you’d recoup such costs.
+It’s usually best to avoid major renovations just to sell the house since it’s unlikely you’d recoup such costs.
 However, it’s advisable to make minor repairs such as slow drains, torn screens, damaged gutters, loose doorknobs and broken windows.
 And make sure repairs are well done; buyers won’t take you seriously if your amateur home-improvement efforts look unprofessional.

 If your carpet is old and worn, it may be worth the expense of replacing it with a trendy neutral coloured new carpet.
 If not, at least have it professionally cleaned.
 Or replace it with popular solid or engineered hardwood or laminate floor.
 Does your home already have hardwood floors, but Rover has done quite a job on it with his claws?
 Consider having it refinished.